Organically Farmed Wine

 Organic certification of grape growing is much easier in warm, dry environments with more predictable weather and less precipitation.
 The Rhone Valley in the South East of France is a good example of this, compared to more northerly regions like Champagne or Chablis where it is much more tricky to get things right.
 Producers in these regions are therefore more inclined to use standard methods of production.

 Also, whilst various bodies have been set-up to monitor organic production, many producers prefer to follow organic principles outside any formal organisation and without certification.
 This can be because the process of certification can be long and onerous, or because there is a need to retain some flexibility to use non-organic methods if required.

 Organically Certified Wine

-For a wine to be labelled Organic, third party certification is required to show that the grapes used in the production of the wine are 100% organically grown and that they are free from the use of chemicals.
+For a wine to be labelled Organic, they require third party certification to show that the grapes used in the production of the wine are 100% organically grown and that they are free from the use of chemicals.

 Certification agencies carry out annual audits on vineyards to ensure that the grapes they grow comply with the strict standards of both the particular certifying body and the department of agriculture.
 It’s also against the law for a wine producer to sell or promote their wine as organic if it is not certified.